-- · Original Hillenbrand's annual report on Form 10-K for the year ended September 30, 2007; - Original Hillenbrand's quarterly report on Form 10-Q for the quarterly period ended December 31, 2007; - Original Hillenbrand's current reports on Form 8-K filed on November 6, 2007, December 14, 2007, January 17, 2008, February 13, 2008 and February 19, 2008, as amended by Form 8-K/A filed on March 10, 2008; and - each other document filed by Original Hillenbrand with the SEC under Section 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934 prior to the completion of the distribution.
+- · Original Hillenbrand's annual report on Form 10-K for the year ended September 30, 2007; - Original Hillenbrand's quarterly report on Form 10-Q for the quarterly period ended December 31, 2007; - Original Hillenbrand's current reports on Form 8-K filed on November 6, 2007, December 14, 2007, January 17, 2008, February 13, 2008, February 19, 2008 (as amended by Form 8-K/A filed on March 10, 2008 and by Form 8-K/A filed on March 13, 2008), and March 17, 2008 and - each other document filed by Original Hillenbrand with the SEC under Section 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934 prior to the completion of the distribution.

 The documents incorporated by reference contain important information about Original Hillenbrand and its financial condition and results of operations.
-In particular, the current report on Form 8-K/A filed by Original Hillenbrand on March 10, 2008 contains unaudited pro forma financial statements of Original Hillenbrand giving effect to the separation and distribution.
+In particular, the current report on Form 8-K/A filed by Original Hillenbrand on March 13, 2008 contains unaudited pro forma financial statements of Original Hillenbrand giving effect to the separation and distribution.
 You may obtain any of the documents incorporated by reference in this information statement from the SEC as provided above.
 You also may request a copy of any document incorporated by reference in this information statement (excluding any exhibits to those documents, unless the exhibit is specifically incorporated by reference in this document), at no cost, by writing or calling us at the following address: Hillenbrand Industries, Inc., Investor Relations, 1069 State Route 46 East, Batesville, Indiana 47006-8835, telephone: (812) 931-3533.